johanley/pei-daylight-saving-time/README.md

 *In short, many, perhaps most, of the tz database's pre-1970 and future timestamps are either wrong or misleading.*

-Prince Edward Island is included under the entry for `America/Halifax`.
+**It looks like every Canadian province and territory has entries in this database, except for Prince Edward Island.**

-Even for the moder era, this doesn't seem accurate.
-Where is the change in 1995, for example?
+Are we assumed to be included under the entry for `America/Halifax`?

 Here is the data for that entry, as of 2025-03-09 (their version 2025a):